nicolasdespres/respect/README.md

 # Contributing patches

 I spent quite a lot of time writing this gem but there is still a lot of work to do.
 Whether it is a bug-fix, a new feature, some code re-factoring, or documentation clarification, I will be glade to merge your pull request on GitHub.
-Before you start a few reminders:

-1. To create a bug-fix patch for release +x.y.z+ fork the +hotfix-x.y.z+ branch.
-1. To create a patch for next release fork the +develop+ branch.
-1. Every commits must have a comprehensive commit message.
-1. Whenever you are fixing a bug or adding a new features, tests are required.
-1. A bit of documentation so that others can understand your code.

-Don't worry these rules are not strict.
-If you can't make it I will be glade to help.
+You just have to create a branch from `master` and send me a pull request.

 # License